 My child doesn’t nap.
 Does full day require a nap?

 A rest period is required as per the Illinois Licensing Standards, but they really do enjoy nap time!
 More than half of our current full day students came in with the label of “non-napper” at home, but were soon snoozing away on their own cot for more than a full hour at school.
-And those that can’t be coaxed into sleep, rest on their cot for about an hour, and then can play quietly in the classroom until it’s time to head to the recess room or have afternoon snack.
+And those that can’t be coaxed into sleep, rest on their cot for about an hour, and then can play quietly in the classroom until it’s time to head to recess or have afternoon snack.

 What are the benefits of full day preschool?

 SOCIAL SKILLS: Our full day students reap the important benefit of having much more time in their day for building social skills and meaningful friendships with their classmates.
-There is such a sense of camaraderie that develops between preschoolers who get to eat lunch together, take a nap at the same time, and who get to experience the fun of our exciting enrichment classes.
+There is such a sense of camaraderie that develops between preschoolers who get to eat lunch together, take a nap at the same time, and who get to experience the fun of afternoon enrichment classes.

 A NEW CHALLENGE: If your child has mastered the preschool day and you’re ready for the next step in their school journey, adding these important extra hours to their day is the perfect new challenge.
 And it’s not just for our four year olds who are headed to Kindergarten next year!
 Because so much of what we do at Bubbles is completely individualized, we are able to make sure that even our youngest three year olds are able to have fun and feel successful during their full day at school.
 “Do I get to stay for lunch today?”, and “Do I get to stay all day at school today?!” are questions we get from so many preschoolers every day, and we love when we get to tell them “Yes!”

-MORE TIME FOR YOU!: As these kiddos embark on their school journeys, there’s going to be more and more time where they are away from you, and while this can feel bittersweet, a full day at preschool can mean more time for Mom, Dad or Nanny to run errands, get things done around the house, or give siblings more one-on-one attention.
+MORE TIME FOR YOU: As these kiddos embark on their school journeys, there’s going to be more and more time where they are away from you, and while this can feel bittersweet, a full day at preschool can mean more time for Mom, Dad or Nanny to run errands, get things done around the house, or give siblings more one-on-one attention.
 And if you work from home or are planning to return to work soon, a few hours in the afternoon to get a jumpstart on things can be priceless!
 Trust us, the afternoon hours really do fly by.

 If you’re interested in learning more about our Arts Integrated Preschool check out the links below, or schedule a tour with us!